LGBTQ history in the United States: Decriminalization of sexual activity

 In 1962 Illinois was the first state in the United States to decriminalize private consensual sexual activity in same-sex couples.
 Although decriminalization of sexual relations was an important step, it was insufficient to guarantee full equality in other areas of life such as a right to life without discrimination.

 Over the next several decades, laws prohibiting homosexual acts were repealed on a state-by-state basis.
 Connecticut was the next state to decriminalize homosexuality.
 Colorado, Oregon, Delaware, and Hawaii had decriminalized homosexuality by 1973.
-Ohio, Massachusetts, North Dakota, New Mexico, New Hampshire, California, West Virginia, Iowa, Maine, Indiana, South Dakota, Wyoming, Nebraska, Washington, New York decriminalized homosexuality in the 1970s; in the 1980s, Pennsylvania and Wisconsin. followed suit.
+Ohio, Massachusetts, North Dakota, New Mexico, New Hampshire, California, West Virginia, Iowa, Maine, Indiana, South Dakota, Wyoming, Nebraska, Washington, New York decriminalized homosexuality in the 1970s; in the 1980s, Pennsylvania and Wisconsin followed suit.

-In 1990 Mica England sued the Dallas Police Department for discrimination, and in 1994 overturned its hiring policy.
-Mica England vs State of Texas, City of Dallas, and Police Chief Mack Vines.
+In 1990 Mica England sued the Dallas Police Department for discrimination in The City of Dallas and Mack Vines/Mica England v.
+Mica England/The State of Texas.
+In 1994 the department changed its hiring policy.
 This had a statewide effect on state government employment.
 The Mica England Lawsuit also overturned the Homosexual Conduct Law in 34 counties in the First District Court of Appeal and the Third District Court of Appeal.
 A late appeal by the Dallas city Attorney at the State Supreme Court level prevented the Supreme Court from ruling for the whole state of Texas.
 Otherwise, the 21.06 statute would have been overturned statewide.
 The Mica England case is referred to and is used for discovery in current discrimination lawsuits.

-In the 1990s, Kentucky, Nevada, Tennessee, Montana, Rhode Island.
+In the 1990s, Kentucky, Nevada, Tennessee, Montana, Rhode Island also decriminalized homosexuality.

 In 2003, the Supreme Court decriminalized homosexuality in Lawrence v.
 Texas, overturning laws in Alabama, Florida, Idaho, Kansas, Louisiana, Michigan, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Texas, Utah, and Virginia.